 - 1 Tbsp.
-Jalapeno juice (You can find near Tabasco sauce in grocery aisle or use the juice from can of jalapenos)
+Jalapeno juice (You can find near Tabasco sauce in the grocery aisle or use the juice from a can of jalapenos)

 Melt the butter in a large saucepan over medium heat.
 Sprinkle in the flour and whisk together, cooking the flour/butter for about 3-4 minutes, until light brown.
 Add the half-and-half in the saucepan and whisk vigorously to incorporate with the flour mixture.
-Heat on medium-high to almost boiling, stirring constantly so it does not stick to bottom of pan.
-When cream is ready to boil, reduce the heat to medium, add sour cream and whisk vigorously to melt the sour cream into the half & half.
+Heat on medium-high to almost boiling, stirring constantly so it does not stick to the bottom of the pan.
+When the cream is ready to boil, reduce the heat to medium, add the sour cream and whisk vigorously to melt the sour cream into the half & half.
 Add the chicken base and jalapeno juice and blend well.
-Reduce heat to medium low and simmer.
+Reduce heat to medium-low and simmer for 2-3 minutes.
 Remove from heat and stir in jalapenos and shredded cheese until well blended.
 If you use only cheddar cheese, the dip will have an oily sheen on the top; Monterey Jack or Pepper Jack will help it blend better.

-Note: This dip will be creamy, not chunky.
-If it is too thick, mix more cream into it to thin it out a little.
+Note: This dip should be creamy, not too thick.
+If it gets thickens too quickly, mix more cream into it to thin it out a little.
 If you like your dip spicy, add more jalapeno and juice.

 Looking for a few more Cinco De Mayo recipe ideas?